Mom fights robber in front of her children

 Undercover officers were travelling on Idaho Street when a silver Volvo ran a stop sign and almost struck them.
 The undercover officers followed the vehicle and called for a marked unit.

-A search of the vehicles involved produced Smith's purse and wallet along with some property taken in an earlier aggravated robbery of the Volvo.
+When police searched the vehicle they found Smith's purse and wallet along with some property taken in an earlier robbery.

 Smith was able to identify her attacker by his busted lip from her tackle.